Harmonic Clinical Trial

 Screening Period

 You will be evaluated to see if you are eligible to participate in this study.
 A member of the research team will discuss the study details with you using what is called an informed consent form.
 After you have agreed to participate and signed the informed consent form, the research team will collect your medical history and do all the laboratory tests, tumor imaging scans, and exams that are necessary to determine your eligibility for study participation.
-The screening period can take up to 21 days.
+The evaluation can take up to 28 days.

 Dosing Period